ryan-spencer1220/EauClaireSalon.Solution/README.md

 ## Description

+This application was designed for a fictional hair salon utilizing C# and MySQL.
+The goal of the project was to create an application that allows salon owners to create, read, update, and delete both stylists working for the salon and customers of the salon.
+This applicaiton demonstrates an understanding of a "one-to-many" relationship between stylists and clients, a stylist can have many clients but due to each stylist specialty, each client can only see a single stylist.

 ## Setup/Installation Requirements

 **Cloning**

 1. In order to utilize this page on your local machine, you will need to clone a copy of this repository using the "$ git clone {url}" command in your coding terminal.

-2. Navigate to your desired directory in your command terminal and run "$ git clone REPO URL"
+2. Navigate to your desired directory in your command terminal and run "$ git clone https://github.com/ryan-spencer1220/HairSalon.Solution"

 3. Should you wish to edit the code you cloned, you will need coding software.
 VS Code is an example of a free code editor, which can be downloaded at https://code.visualstudio.com/_.